Eavesdropping in Semiquantum Key Distribution Protocol: Detailed Analysis of Two-way Eavesdropping

+Hence, the average advantage is given by $A_E^{(2,avg)}(D) = \frac{\sqrt{D/2}(3+2D)}{2\left(1+2D\right)}$.
 In Figure~\ref{advplot}, we plot the advantages for different attack strategies versus $D$.
-Note that $P_E^{(2,avg)}(D) > P_E^{(1)}(D)$, i.e., Eve has more advantage in the semiquantum protocol, if $D < 0.0877$ (upto the fourth decimal place).
+Note that $P_E^{(2,avg)}(D) > P_E^{(1)}(D)$, i.e., Eve has more advantage in the semiquantum protocol, if $D < 0.0877$ (up to the fourth decimal place).
 This region is shown magnified in the right portion of Fig.~\ref{advplot} for a clearer pictorial exposition.

-The summarized strategy of eavesdropping on the semiquantum protocol is shown in Table~\ref{strategy}.
+The summarized strategy of eavesdropping on the semiquantum protocol would be as follows.

+{\em 1.
+For $D \geq 0.0877$, apply unitary interaction for eavesdropping only during the communication between Alice and Bob (same as BB84).

+2. For $D < 0.0877$, apply unitary interaction during both the communications (Alice to Bob and Bob to Alice) with disturbance in each channel $p$, where $D = 2p(1-p)$.
+If the bits obtained through the two different interactions are same, then accept that as the guessed bit.
+If the bits obtained through the two different interactions are different, then accept the bit obtained during the communication from Alice to Bob as the guessed one.}

 This provides more information to the eavesdropper in certain range in the semiquantum protocol~\cite{semi1} than in BB84~\cite{bb84} and thus our two-way eavesdropping on the the semiquantum protocol recovers more information than what can be obtained using the idea of~\cite{fuchs97} directly as it was applied against BB84.